PHOTOS: Drummers, well-wishers throng residence of ‘next-in-line’ to Olubadan stool

-Following the demise of the 43rd Olubadan of Ibadanland, Oba Owolabi Olakulehin, on Monday, many well-wishers have thronged the residence of the former governor of Oyo State and the Otun Olubadan of Ibadanland, Senator Rashidi Ladoja.
+Following the demise of the 43rd Olubadan of Ibadanland, Oba Owolabi Olakulehin, on Monday, many well-wishers and traditional drummers have thronged the residence of the former governor of Oyo State and Otun Olubadan of Ibadanland, Senator Rashidi Ladoja.

 Clusters of people were seen in Ladoja’s Ibadan residence at Bodija immediately after Tribune Online reported the demise of Oba Olakulehin.